Advantages and Disadvantages of IUD Contraceptives

 - In 5% of cases, IUDs come out on their own.
 That is why, it is recommended to check its strings after each period.

-If you'd like to read similar articles to Advantages and Disadvantages of IUD Contraceptives, we recommend you browse around our Family health category.
+If you want to read similar articles to Advantages and Disadvantages of IUD Contraceptives, we recommend you visit our Family health category.